- 1 Launch And Pray “Optimization.”

 Click Through Landing Page

-It’s entire purpose is to provide just enough details about the offer, to generate enough interest in the offer to click through.
+It’s entire purpose is to provide just enough details about the offer and to generate enough interest in the offer to click through.

 The real goal is to make sure you’re familiar with the offer by providing a quick list of benefits and a compelling call to action.